When I found out I was a donor child my life collapsed like a Jenga tower

 ‘It shakes things up.
 It really gets under your skin.
 It’s not something you get over,’ Laura Bridgens tells Maya Oppenheim

-Ms Bridgens is telling her story as new laws come into force in the UK meaning individuals born using an egg or sperm donor who turn 18 after this coming Sunday will be able to learn who their donor is.
+Ms Bridgens is telling her story as new laws come into force in the UK meaning individuals born using an egg or sperm donor who turn 18 on Monday will be able to learn who their donor is.

-In 2005, a historic change was made to the law covering donor anonymity, which means that, from October this year, thousands of people born through egg and sperm donation will be able to trace their biological roots for the first time.
+A historic change was made to the law covering donor anonymity in 2005, meaning thousands of people born through egg and sperm donation will be able to trace their biological roots for the first time from this week.

 Recalling the shock of learning she was donor conceived, she recalled her mother coming to visit her on Christmas Day but not bringing the ancestry DNA kit she had asked for as a present.